Published: April 15, 2020

 How Many Fans Should a Gaming PC Have?

 Exactly how many fans you need to install in your gaming PC and exactly where they should be placed depends on various factors, and there's no one size fits all answer.
 Computer airflow optimization can get a little complex though, and is beyond the scope of this article (will discuss in future on the site at some point though).
 But let's go over the absolute basics in a nutshell, and without getting too technical.

-As a general rule of thumb, for most gaming PC builds you should have 2 fans minimum (1 rear and 1 front).
+As a general rule, for most gaming PC builds you should have 2 fans minimum (1 rear and 1 front).

 Remember this is talking strictly about case fans, and NOT including the fans included with the PSU, CPU, and graphics card.
 And make that 3 fans minimum for high-end builds with powerful gaming CPUs and GPUs.
 Anything more than 3 or 4 fans is likely to only give small, diminishing returns, and when you see people fully kit out a build with a boatload of fans it's usually for aesthetics and not practicality (but again, it completely depends, and so certain monster setups may benefit from a ton of fans).

 For lowered-powered PCs such as a light gaming build using an APU like the Ryzen 3 3200G or Ryzen 5 3400G (integrated graphics, ie no graphics card), or for a basic home office PC, you wouldn't even need to add a front fan and could actually get away with just having a single exhaust fan.
 I mean, even more powerful gaming builds with a GPU could even be fine with just a single exhaust in the entire build, but I wouldn't personally recommend it.